-The level variable, defaulted to 50 (critical events), declares the LOG level .
-If you want to show more detailed logging information, set this variable to lower values, as 10 to show debug information.
+The level variable, defaulted to 50 (critical events), declares the LOG level.
+If you want to show more detailed logging information, set this variable to lower values, as 10 to show debug information, or use the level names as critical, error, warning, info and debug.
 You can also adjust the environment variable CONAN_LOGGING_LEVEL.
+The level number is related to the Python Logging Levels.

 The print_run_commands, when is 1, Conan will print the executed commands in self.run to the output.
-You can also adjust the environment variable CONAN PRINT RUN COMMANDS
+You can also adjust the environment variable CONAN_PRINT_RUN_COMMANDS